This post may contain affiliate links. Please see our disclosure policy.

 • Butter: you can use salted or unsalted, dairy-free and more.

-• Seasonings: seasoned salt or garlic salt, spicy cajun seasoning, or plain ol’ salt & pepper
+• Seasonings: seasoned salt or garlic salt, spicy cajun seasoning, or plain ol’ salt & pepper.

-• Cheese: Top with shredded cheddar cheese or even a dollop of cream cheese (when it melts and softens, it’s soooo good!)
+• Cheese: top with shredded cheddar cheese or even a dollop of cream cheese (when it melts and softens, it’s soooo good!).

 • Sauces: top with zesty onion ring sauce or chipotle aioli, creamy roasted garlic aioli, or for a sweet twist: Asian salad dressing (why do I love sweet ‘n savory so much??).

-How to Open a Baked Potato
+How to Cut a Baked Potato

 Otherwise known as how to pop a potato, or how to split one open.
 No matter how you phrase it, here’s the best and tastiest way to do so.